zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Peter:  That was a 24-hour bug.

- Magda:  Didn’t you just take a day off from work because o f a death in the family?
+ Magda:  Didn’t you just take a day off from work because of a death in the family?

 Peter:  Yes, I had to go to the funeral.